Updated May 18, 2023

-The main network-based services on AWS are Virtual private clouds which enable you to launch resource in the isolated network, direct connect let you establish a dedicated connection to connect with AWS, and Route 53 let you use highly scalable Domain Naming System.
-For content delivery, we use CloudFront which is a caging service that allows us to cage the content to a location near the user.
+The primary network-based services on AWS are Virtual private clouds which enable you to launch resource in the isolated network; direct connect let you establish a dedicated connection to communicate with AWS; and Route 53 let you use a highly scalable Domain Naming System.
+For content delivery, we use CloudFront, a caging service that allows us to cage the content to a location near the user.
 So, we reduce the latency for delivering the content.

 The set of services that lets you develop mobile apps or helps in developing mobile apps.
-You can use do analysis with the user data using these services.
+You can use analyze the user data using these services.

-- The mobile hub for add, configure and design features for mobile apps.
+- The mobile hub for adding, configuring, and designing features for mobile apps.

 - With a device farm, you can test your mobile app on hundreds of devices.